Banner Group

 (The Nepalese script of John 21: 15 took a lot of mastering but we managed to get it right in the end!)

-Our Pastor promptly ordered another 'Peace' banner which now hangs at the back of the sanctuary.
+Our Pastor promptly ordered another 'Peace' banner which was hung at the back of the sanctuary.
 Early in 2011 we produced another smaller banner which is displayed in the church vestibule.